 Now let’s take a look at just the first line to see how this might work with respect to, not only the line of poetry itself, but its pronunciation.

 If you haven’t already started, give this little exercise a try.
-It might make working with your target language easier.
+By focusing on material that is close to your mother tongue, but not quite English, it might make working with your target language easier.